MicroEJ/docs/KernelDeveloperGuide/overview.rst

 -  Managing lifecycles of applications (deciding when to install, start, stop and uninstall them)

--  Integrating applications (called resident applications)
+-  Integrating applications (called System Applications)

 -  Defining and applying permissions on system resources (rules & policies)